reisigrobert/sra/README.md

 For absolute certainty that no external connections are made, download all files locally:

 1. **Download the SRA application:**
-   - Get the latest release from [GitHub](https://github.com/reisigrobert/sra)
+   1.1 Get the latest release from [GitHub](https://github.com/reisigrobert/sra) 1.2 Download the index.htm file to your device
-   - Or clone: `git clone https://github.com/reisigrobert/sra.git`

 2. **Download required libraries:**